nvlled/carrot/README.md

 ## Definitions

-`Coroutine` - a function that takes an `Insect`
+`Coroutine` - a function that takes an `Invoker`

-`Insect` - an object used to control the coroutine, with operations such yielding or cancelling.
-It is left to imagination what insect means here, it could stand for Interfaced Expressed Commands Terminal, or it means more bugs for your code.
+`Invoker` - an object used to control the coroutine, with operations such yielding or cancelling.

 `Script` - an instance of several coroutines running